-Olivia Brooks is 28-year-old female who was admitted in active labor yesterday at 0800.
-She had a 26-hour labor with 2 hours of pushing and delivered a healthy baby at 1000 today via vaginal delivery.
-She has some questions about breastfeeding.
+Olivia Brooks is 28-year-old female who delivered a healthy baby via cesarean delivery earlier today, and has some questions about breastfeeding.
 Students implement routine postpartum orders.

 This scenario can be used for or high- or low-fidelity simulation.
 In high-fidelity simulation, the patient videos and tabbed chart content can be used to augment the reality of the simulation.
-In low-fidelity simulation, the instructor can use role play, in association with the scenario content, to stimulate student critical thinking and discussion about postnatal care topics.
+In low-fidelity simulation, the instructor can use role play, in association with the scenario content, to stimulate student critical thinking and discussion about prenatal care topics.